Fusion of implementers for spinors on the circle

 \end{proposition}

 We will use the following lemma, which appears as \cite[Lemma 4.1]{Ne02} or as \cite[p.14]{Ti83} in the finite-dimensional case, which goes through without changes. \begin{lemma} Let $G$ be a group and $K\subset G$ be a subset with $1\in K$ and $K = K^{-1}$.
 We assume that $K$ is a Banach manifold such that the inversion is smooth on $K$ and there exists an open $1$-neighbourhood $V \subseteq K$ with $V^{2} \subseteq K$, such that the multiplication $m: V \times V \rightarrow K$ is smooth.
-Further, we assume that for any $g \in G$ the conjugation map $C_{g}: G \to G:x \mapsto gxg^{-1}$ is smooth in an open $1$-neighborhood.
-Then, there exists a unique Banach Lie group structure on $G$ such that the inclusion map $K \hookrightarrow G$ is a local diffeomorphism at $1$. \end{lemma}
+Further, we assume that for any $g \in G$ the conjugation map $C_{g}: G \to G,x \mapsto gxg^{-1}$ is smooth in an open $1$-neighborhood.
+Then, there exists a unique Banach-Lie group structure on $G$ such that the inclusion map $K \hookrightarrow G$ is a local diffeomorphism at $1$. \end{lemma}

-Now we give the proof of \cref{lem:CocycleExtension}, first assuming that $G$ is connected.
+Now we give the proof of \cref{lem:CocycleExtension}.
 Without loss of generality we assume that $U$ satisfies $U^{-1}=U$.
 We set $K\defeq U \times Z$.
 We equip $K$ with the product Banach manifold structure, and identify it with a subset of $\hat G$ along the injective map $(u,z)\mapsto \sigma(u)z$.
 We consider the open subset

 and choose an open $1$-neighborhood $V$ in $K$ such that $V\times V \subset W$.

 The definition of $f_\sigma$ implies that the restriction of the group structure of $\hat G$ to $V \times V$ is given by

 which is smooth.
 Likewise, the inversion map on $K$ is